cdimascio/sqs-replay/README.md

   --verbose
 ```

-Note: exlude `max-messages` to replay all
+Note: exclude `max-messages` to replay all

 ## Options